 What to expect if you visit the PlayLab:

-We are situated on the Singleton Campus at Swansea Univerisity (See How to Find us Page for directions).
+We are situated on the Singleton Campus at Swansea University (See How to Find us Page for directions).

 There is free parking for visitors to the PlayLab and the spaces are right outside the Lab entrance (spaces are signposted) so if you are coming by car we will meet you in the car park – we can see you arrive from the lab.
 If on foot or coming by bus we will meet you in the Vivian Tower Ground Floor Reception area (as this is far easier to find when walking across campus).
 You will be met by one of our researchers.

 PlayLab research is conducted in a couple of small quiet rooms that are situated in the Sleep and Lifespan lab.
 It has a private entrance away from other offices, and has disabled access.
 It is designed to minimise distractions and is neutrally decorated.
-As part of the lab we have two separate toilets and a kitchen – so we have lots of tea and coffee on the go at any one time (decaf and herbal teas also available).
+As part of the lab we have two separate toilets and a kitchen – so we have lots of tea and coffee on the go at any one time (decaf and herbal teas, and plant based milks also available).
 Sometimes we even have biscuits (if we haven’t eaten them all).

 On arrival, participants are taken to the welcome room, where the child(ren) can play and get familiar with the new situation and with the experimenter.
 Parents can have any remaining questions answered over a cup of tea before signing the consent form.
 There are no cameras in this room so babies can be fed or changed in peace.